-Planning a family city break with kids?
+Planning a family city break with kids for 2022?
 This guide features some of the best European city breaks to go on with kids chosen by top travel bloggers as well as our favourite family city breaks in Europe.
 Whether you’re looking for a weekend getaway in Europe

 Here you’ll find the best summer city breaks in Europe to try with kids as well as the best city breaks in Europe in Spring and the best European city breaks in spring.
 If you’re looking for a winter city break, view the best winter breaks in Europe here.